 PROFESSOR P.M.
 MOTTA & E. VIZZA / SCIENCE PHOTO LIBRARY PROFESSOR P.M.
 MOTTA & E. VIZZA / SCIENCE PHOTO LIBRARY

 Smooth muscle in human oviduct.
-Coloured Scanning Electron Micrograph (SEM) of the human oviduct, showing smooth muscle.
-The oviduct or Fallopian tube is the channel in which the egg is usually fertilized.
-It conducts the female egg from the ovary (where it is formed) to the uterus where the fertilized egg develops into an embryo.
-Here, bands of smooth muscle cells are seen in the ovi- duct wall, which by their peristaltic action push the egg down the oviduct.
-A nerve (yellow) is seen at left.
-The inner lining of the oviduct (not seen) has ciliated cells which also help to propel the egg.
-Magnification: x1,500 at 6x7cm size.
-Magnification: x1,860 at 4x5 inch size.
+Coloured Scanning Electron Micrograph (SEM) of smooth muscle in the human oviduct.
+The oviduct or Fallopian tube is the channel which conducts the female egg from the ovary (where the egg is formed) to the uterus where the embryo develops.
+Bands of smooth muscle (red) are seen in the oviduct wall, arranged circularly and longitudinally.
+These muscles produce peristaltic waves of motion to push the egg down the oviduct.
+On their surface are fibroblast cells (yellow), connective tissue cells which secrete thin fibres of collagen (yellow).
+Magnification: x57 at 6x7cm size.

 Model release not required.
 Property release not required.